-If a pupil is at risk of suspension or exclusion the headteacher will inform the parents as early as possible, in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.
+If a student is at risk of suspension or exclusion the headteacher will inform the parents/carers/student as early as possible, in order to work together to consider what factors may be affecting the student's behaviour, and what further support can be put in place to improve the behaviour.

-If the headteacher decides to suspend or exclude a pupil, the parents will be informed of the period of the suspension or exclusion and the reason(s) for it, without delay.
+If the headteacher decides to suspend or exclude a student, the parents/carers/student will be informed of the period of the suspension or exclusion and the reason(s) for it, without delay.

-The parents will also be provided with the following information in writing, without delay:
+The parents/carers/student will also be provided with the following information in writing, without delay:

-- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the pupil may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a pupil, and that parents (or the pupil if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend - That parents/the pupil have the right to request that the meetings be held remotely, and how and to whom they should make this request
+- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the student may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a student, and that parents (or the student if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend - That parents/carers/the student have the right to request that the meetings be held remotely, and how and to whom they should make this request